1holz/Einholz-s-Faithful/README.md

 # Einholz-s-Faithful

-A personal collection of Faithful addons
+A personal compilation of Faithful addons